First Simple Plugin

 }

-All metrics of a plugin must be assigned a unique id.
+All metric IDs in a plugin must be unique.

 public Plugin(IMoBroService mobro)